Battle of Cape St. Vincent (1780): Aftermath

 With the arrival of daylight, it was clear that the British fleet and their prize ships were dangerously close to a lee shore with an onshore breeze.
 One of the prizes, San Julián, was recorded by Rodney as too badly damaged to save, and was driven ashore.
 Another prize, San Eugenio, was retaken by her crew and managed to reach Cádiz; she was later restored to service within two months, and remained so until taken to pieces at Cádiz in 1804.
-A Spanish history claims that the prize crews of both ships appealed to their Spanish captives for help escaping the lee shore.
-The Spanish captains retook control of their ships, imprisoned the British crews, and sailed to Cádiz.
-The British reported their casualties in the battle as 32 killed and 102 wounded.
-The supply convoy sailed into Gibraltar on 19 January, driving the smaller blockading fleet to retreat to the safety of Algeciras.
+A Spanish history claims that the prize crews of both ships needed the captive Spanish crewmen to escape the lee shore.
+The Spanish captains retook control, imprisoned the British crews, and sailed to Cádiz.
+The British reported their casualties as 32 killed, 102 wounded.
+The supply convoy sailed into Gibraltar on 19 January, driving the remaining blockade fleet back to port in Algeciras.
 Rodney arrived several days later, after first stopping in Tangier.
 The wounded Spanish prisoners, who included Lángara, were offloaded there, and the British garrison was heartened by the arrival of the supplies and the presence of Prince William Henry.

 After also resupplying Minorca, Rodney sailed for the West Indies in February, detaching part of the fleet for service in the Channel.
 This homebound fleet intercepted a French fleet destined for the East Indies, capturing one warship and three supply ships.
 Gibraltar was resupplied twice more before the siege was lifted at the end of the war in 1783.
 Lángara and other captured Spanish officers were eventually released on parole, with Charles III of Spain promoting Lángara to lieutenant general.
 He continued to serve in the Spanish navy, being appointed as the naval minister during the French Revolutionary Wars.
 Rodney was lauded for his victory, the first major victory of the war by the Royal Navy over its European opponents.
-He distinguished himself for the remainder of the war, notably winning the 1782 Battle of the Saintes in which he captured French Admiral François Joseph Paul de Grasse.
+He distinguished himself for the remainder of the war, notably winning the 1782 Battle of the Saintes in which he captured French Admiral de Grasse.
 He was, however, criticised by Captain Young, who portrayed him as weak and indecisive in the battle with Lángara.
 (He was also rebuked by the admiralty for leaving a ship of the line at Gibraltar, against his express orders.)
 Rodney's observations on the benefits of copper sheathing in the victory were influential in British Admiralty decisions to deploy the technology more widely.